 There’s a clear shift along this for businesses.
 And we see the importance of this for businesses, that businesses need to respond to the sustainability concerns of their shareholders, of their investors.
 That, but also that COVID can make you think about what might a climate crisis look like in the long-term.
 Something that’s systemic, fast-moving, wide-ranging, and global.
 There’s opportunity for businesses to really think about how to use sustainability as not just perhaps the right thing to do, but also as a competitive advantage, to be moving themselves down the direction of a significant trend.
 That it will be advantageous for them to take advantage of.

-In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses the experiences and inspiration that led to Bryghtpath’s...
+In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses Business Continuity as a Service (BCaaS) and how...